Agent-Based Optimal Control for Image Processing: Introduction

 In recent years, there has been growing interest in alternative frameworks based on multi-agent systems~\cite{Albi2017,Gong2023,MotschTadmor2014}, that describe the evolution of data distributions through collective or agent-based dynamics.
 Such approaches, inspired by models of self-organization in biology~\cite{CuckerSmale2007} and society~\cite{HegselmannKrause2002}, interpret clustering and denoising as emergent phenomena arising from local interactions among simple agents.
-This dynamical viewpoint offers a flexible and adaptive perspective on image processing, where segmentation and quantization can emerge naturally from the underlying interaction rules rather than being imposed externally.
+This dynamical viewpoint offers a flexible and adaptive perspective on image processing, where segmentation and quantization can emerge naturally from the underlying interaction rules.

 In agent-based models, each datum -- here, each pixel or colour intensity -- is interpreted as an agent whose state evolves dynamically through interactions with its neighbours.
 The collective behaviour of the system then gives rise to emergent structures that naturally correspond to clusters or coherent regions.
 The main advantage of these dynamical approaches lies in their ability to adapt to the geometry of the data.
-Interactions can be defined not only in terms of feature similarity -- such as the difference in intensity or colour -- but also in terms of spatial proximity within the image domain.
-This allows for a natural coupling between the photometric and geometric components of the image, yielding models that are both data-driven and spatially coherent.
-Moreover, since the evolution of each agent is governed by continuous dynamics, these models are intrinsically well suited to incorporate regularization effects and to balance fidelity and smoothness through the tuning of the interaction parameters.
+Interactions can be defined not only in terms of feature similarity but also in terms of spatial proximity within the image domain.
 Particularly relevant examples in this context are the approaches based on the Kuramoto model for coupled oscillators~\cite{Liu2016}, on the Hegselmann-Krause consensus dynamics~\cite{Herty2020,Cabini2025}, and the mean-shift algorithm~\cite{ComaniciuMeer2002}.
-In all these examples, which can be classified as unsupervised learning methods, global consensus or partial clustering emerges spontaneously from local interaction rules, without the need to specify the number of clusters or groups a priori.